antithesishq/valthree/README.md

-# valthree
+# valkey + S3 = valthree

-Valthree is a highly-available Valkey- and Redis-compatible database backed by S3.
+Valthree is a Valkey- and Redis-compatible database backed by S3.
+Unlike traditional implementations, Valthree servers are stateless and designed to run behind a load balancer.
 Clusters are strongly consistent and only acknowledge writes after they've been persisted to object storage.

-Applications may connect to a Valthree cluster using any Valkey or Redis client library.
+Applications connect to a Valthree cluster using any Valkey or Redis client library.
+Valthree supports the `GET`, `SET`, `DEL`, `EXISTS`, `KEYS *`, `FLUSHALL`, `PING`, and `QUIT` commands.

+## Motivation

 We built Valthree to show off [Antithesis][antithesis], our platform for testing distributed systems.
-So while Valthree is rigorously tested for correctness, it doesn't support the full Valkey API or optimize for throughput, latency, or cost.
-Instead, we've intentionally kept this project small and simple.
+So rather than maximizing performance, minimizing operating costs, or implementing the full Valkey API, we've intentionally kept this project simple: it's real enough to have bugs, but small enough to understand quickly.

+For more on Valthree's design, testing strategy, and Antithesis integration, read on.
-To see a mission-critical distributed database tested with Antithesis, head over to [etcd][etcd-antithesis].
+If you'd rather see a mission-critical distributed database tested with Antithesis, head over to [etcd][etcd-antithesis].

 ## Design